TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 functionality is not loaded unless required, preventing ruby from having slower start up times.

-You can browse the many libraries available through the [documentation](http://rubydoc.info/stdlib).
+You can browse the many libraries available in the [documentation](https://docs.ruby-lang.org/en/3.2/standard_library_rdoc.html).

 ~~~ruby
 require 'csv'